astinaam-webtools/signup-vault/.github/instructions/general.instructions.md

 Note: The UI now supports both light and dark color schemes based on the user's OS-level preference (prefers-color-scheme) — variables are applied through CSS to respect system theme automatically.

 API: A project-scoped public email collection API endpoint has been added at `src/app/api/public/collect/[projectId]/route.ts`.
 It accepts POST submissions with an `x-api-key` header, extracts IP/country/user-agent headers, enforces an in-memory rate limit for development, and persists submissions to the database.

+Docker: Multi-stage Docker build implemented with Node.js 20 Alpine, standalone Next.js output, health check endpoint at `/api/health`, and comprehensive container testing.
+Ready for Coolify deployment.
 ---

 ## Project Memory
 ---
 Starting implementation on December 9, 2025.
 User specified using PostgreSQL database.
 Following the detailed plan in initial-plan.md.

-Completed steps 1, 2, and 3: Initialized Next.js 15 project structure with TypeScript, Prisma, tRPC, Tailwind CSS, shadcn/ui, designed and implemented database schema with PostgreSQL running in Docker on port 5433, and built authentication system with NextAuth.js v5, middleware, and login page.
+Completed tasks 1-10: Initialized Next.js 15 project structure with TypeScript, Prisma, tRPC, Tailwind CSS, shadcn/ui, designed and implemented database schema with PostgreSQL running in Docker on port 5433, built authentication system with NextAuth.js v5, middleware, and login page.
 Admin user created with email admin@signupvault.com and password admin123.

+Implemented comprehensive admin dashboard with project management, email list management, user management, and analytics.
+Added public email collection API with rate limiting and metadata extraction.
+Set up comprehensive testing infrastructure with Vitest, Playwright, and Docker container tests.

+Successfully configured Coolify deployment with multi-stage Dockerfile, docker-compose for local development, health check endpoints, and validated container functionality.
+All unit tests (31) and E2E tests passing.
+Application ready for production deployment.

 Additionally, basic system-level theme support was added: the app respects the user's OS dark/light preference (prefers-color-scheme) and will switch color variables accordingly.
 This does not yet implement a user-facing theme toggle (that remains an advanced feature in the plan).

 The landing page now includes a simple email signup form (client-side validation + API endpoint) for early access.
 A small visual tweak was applied to make the default light background less bright and easier on the eyes.

-Update (December 10, 2025): Implemented task 9 — comprehensive testing infrastructure.
-Configured Vitest for unit testing with jsdom environment and React support, set up Playwright for E2E testing across Chromium and Firefox browsers, created test utilities for database seeding and auth mocking, wrote unit tests for API routes (email collection endpoint) and UI components (Button, Input, Label), developed E2E test suites covering authentication flows and project management scenarios.
-Testing framework is ready for development workflow integration.

-Fixed E2E test failures by resolving database connectivity issues (corrected DATABASE_URL to use port 5433), implementing proper wait strategies for page elements, and ensuring authentication flow works correctly in test environment.
-All 6 E2E tests now pass, covering login, invalid credentials handling, and project creation.
-Unit tests maintain 93.33% coverage with 25 passing tests.
+Update (December 10, 2025): Implemented task 10 — Coolify deployment configuration.
+Created multi-stage Dockerfile with Node.js 20 Alpine base image and standalone Next.js output, configured docker-compose.yml for local development with PostgreSQL service including health checks, created .dockerignore for optimized build context, implemented health check endpoint at /api/health with database connectivity testing, and updated README.md with comprehensive documentation covering environment variables, deployment instructions, API documentation, and project architecture overview.
 ---

 ## Context Management